Attracting and Retaining Talent

 High-potential mentorship programs are an effective and common way for leaders to groom potential successors.
 In these programs, high-potential candidates may take on stretch projects to develop or test certain skills.

-3. Form a team responsible for succession planning
+3. Form a team responsible for executive succession planning

-Succession planning is a complex process requiring many people's involvement.
-As such, it's essential to have a team overseeing the process.
+Succession planning is a complex process that involves many people.
+Because of this, assigning a team to oversee the process and make sure the plan is thorough and actionable is essential.
 This team should comprise representatives from different departments and people at different levels within the company.

 This team will direct, organize, coordinate, and report the whole process to the board.